Most Powerful Empires in History

 Over the course of 25 years, and subsequent caliphates, Mesopotamia, the Levant, parts of Anatolia and the Sasanian Empire came under the Rashidun Caliphate's rule.

-The fresco above is of Bakr dying while Ali ibn Abi Talib — who would become the fourth caliphate — looks on.
+The pictured fresco is of Bakr dying while Ali ibn Abi Talib — who would become the fourth caliphate — looks on.

 14. Ming Dynasty